Cases

 capital | Title Case |

 We also can consider the sentence pattern.
-With a space delimiter, this describes how arabic languages case sentences.
+With a space delimiter, this describes how many languages case sentences by capitalizing the first word.

 pattern | space |